The Ultimate Guide to Argumentative Essay Writing

-The body paragraphs involve topic sentences and evidence, either against or in support of a certain point of view.
+The body paragraphs involve topic sentences and evidence, either against or supporting a certain point of view.

-Here are three simple steps to help you craft your body paragraphs:
+Here are three simple steps of crafting the body paragraphs:

-- Start with a topic sentence: Start each body paragraph with a topic sentence that defines only one specific idea and supports the main claim.
+- Topic sentence: Start each body paragraph with a topic sentence that defines only one specific idea and supports the main claim.

 - Concluding remarks: End the paragraph with a concluding remark and smoothly transitioned to the next body paragraph.

 This counter-argument paragraph contains the opposing point of view that a reader may pose against your main argument.
-The goal of this paragraph is to prove that the opposing side is wrong by providing facts and evidence.
+This paragraph aims to prove that the opposing side is wrong by providing facts and evidence.

 Below are the four steps to craft a counter-argument paragraph: